• Skip to primary navigation

 • ½ teaspoon dried thyme

-• ½ cup almond flour blanched and finely ground (2 ounces)
+• ½ cup superfine almond flour - 2 ounces

 • ¼ cup unsweetened ketchup